dnsimple/dnsimple-support/content/articles/secondary-dns.markdown

 ---
-title: Secondary DNS Support
+title: Secondary DNS
 excerpt:
 categories:
 - Advanced DNS
 ---

-# Secondary DNS Support
+# Secondary DNS

 <info>
 We have begun providing Secondary DNS support on a private beta testing basis.
 We will be launching general availability shortly.